SyMerge: From Non-Interference to Synergistic Merging via Single-Layer Adaptation: Method

-\textbf{On the choice of the objective function.} An effective proxy objective for test-time adaptation must maintain a strong correlation with the ground-truth objective.
-To verify this, we compute the Spearman correlation\footnote{Spearman correlation quantifies monotonic relationships, commonly used for ranked or non-linear data.} on 8 vision tasks with ViT-B/32.
+\textbf{Our objective function.} An effective proxy objective for test-time adaptation must maintain a strong correlation with the ground-truth objective.
+To verify this, we compute the Spearman correlation (a rank-based measure of monotonic association) on 8 vision tasks with ViT-B/32.
 A higher correlation indicates that the loss function provides a reliable training signal.
 We evaluate this correlation for both the initial model merged via Task Arithmetic (``Initial weight'') and the final model after it has been optimized with a proxy loss (``Adapted weight'').
 For the ``Entropy'', we correlate the entropy of the model's output with the ground-truth loss.
 In contrast, for ``Ours'', we correlate our self-labeling loss with the same ground-truth loss.

 Figure~\ref{fig:loss_corr} shows that entropy initially correlates moderately with supervised cross-entropy.
 However, after training, this correlation significantly weakens, and in some cases, entropy diverges sharply (\eg., Cars).
-This suggests that entropy is not a stable proxy for supervision and may fail to maintain consistency as training progresses, which aligns with prior studies~\citep{Adamerging_2024_ICLR, oh2024dawin}.
+This suggests entropy is not a stable proxy for supervision and may fail to maintain consistency as training progresses, which aligns with prior studies~\citep{Adamerging_2024_ICLR, oh2024dawin}.
 In contrast, our proposed objective maintains a consistently high correlation, providing a stable and reliable supervisory signal.